giantswarm/docs/src/content/general/organizations/index.md

 ## Migrating from the REST API {#migration-from-rest-api}

-Giant Swarm migrates all organizations from the REST API era into the management API to ensure a smooth transition for customers.
+Giant Swarm migrates all organizations from the REST API era into the Management API to ensure a smooth transition for customers.

 In some cases, renaming an organization is necessary, where the original organization used characters that are not supported any more (uppercase letters and underscores).
 In this case, Giant Swarm Account Engineers will reach out to their customer contacts to agree on the new organization names.